 Putting Booties on Your Dog

-If your dog will tolerate it, you can put booties or traction socks on his paws.
-Some of the ones you can purchase will come with non-slip pads and hook and loop fastenings that are secure so that your dog can’t easily pull them off.
+If your dog will tolerate it, you can put non-skid booties, toe grips, or traction socks on his paws so they can walk on slippery surfaces and tile floors with confidence.
+Some of the dog boots you can purchase will come with non-slip toe pads or rubber soles and hook and loop fastenings that are secure so that your dog can’t easily pull them off.
+If your dog won’t tolerate booties, grippers, or dog socks, paw wax or a paw balm like Musher’s Secret for cracked paw pads can help with adding traction on hard surfaces as well.

 Placing Down Area Rugs

-If you put area rugs around your house, especially in high-traffic areas, then you can prevent your pup from slipping all over the place.
+If you put area rugs, yoga mats, or carpet runners around your house on smooth surfaces, especially in high-traffic areas, then you can prevent your pup from slipping all over the place when your dog walks.
 When you get a rug, make sure you put an anti-slip rug pad under it so that your dog – and anyone in your house – doesn’t slip when walking on it.

 Moving Your Dog’s Food and Water Bowls

 Does your furry friend knock over his water bowls a lot?
 If so, the water could spill onto the floor and cause him to slip.
-You could put a mat under his food and water bowls, and also put the bowls in a holder so he can’t spill them over.
+You could put a mat under his food and water bowls, and also put the bowls in a holder so he can’t spill them over on the slick floor.

 Microfiber material is going to absorb the spills, while PVC or silicone will hold the spills so that you can wipe them up at a later time.
 When buying an absorbent mat, double-check that it will dry quickly so that mildew won’t grow on it.